 A native of Sugarcreek, Ohio, Hicks came to Denison after spending two years as the Graduate Assistant in Sports Information at Ashland University.

 As an assistant at Ashland, Hicks was involved in the daily operation of the Eagles' 20-sport Division II athletic program.
-He authored media guides for various sports, traveled with the men's and women's basketball teams and served as the primary media contact during Ashland's run to the 2002 Division II Baseball World Series in Montgomery, Ala.
+He authored media guides for various sports, traveled with the men's and women's basketball teams and served as the primary media contact during Ashland's run to the 2002 Division II Baseball World Series in Montgomery, Alabama.

-Hicks received his Bachelor of Science from Ashland University in 1999 and graduated with majors in Journalism/English and Sports Communication.
-In May of 2002 he received his Master of Science in Sports Education, also from Ashland University.
+Hicks received his Bachelor of Science from Ashland University in 1999 and graduated with majors in journalism/English and sports communication.
+In May of 2002, he received his Master of Science in Sports Education, also from Ashland University.